-Total MM scores between 2013 and 2022 have consistently been higher than those measured in 2003 by Metro (Table 5; Cole 2004).
-MM scores at CLKRM5.0 have increased from 24 in 2003 to an average of 30.8 since 2013.
-MM scores at CLKRM11 have increased at from 28 in 2003 to 36.5 since 2013.
-MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but 2015-2022 scores have averaged 35.3.
+Total MM scores between 2013 and 2023 have consistently been higher than those measured in 2003 by Metro (Table 5; Cole 2004).
+MM scores at CLKRM5.0 have increased from 24 in 2003 to an average of 31.2 since 2013.
+MM scores at CLKMR11 have increased from 28 in 2003 to 36.3 since 2013.
+MM scores at CLKRM13.5 were very similar between 2003 (28) and 2013-14 (30 and 29), but 2015-2023 scores have averaged 33.3.
 As the 2003 data are from only one year and are single samples (rather than replicates), their accuracy is less certain than that of the more recent data.
-Nevertheless, conditions are clearly at least as favorable as they were in 2003 and have potentially improved.
+Nevertheless, conditions within this length of river are clearly at least as favorable as they were in 2003 and have potentially improved.

-With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2022 at each site (Table 5; Figures 5 and 7).
-Temporal trends in individual community metrics are evident at CLKRM11, where mayfly richness, stonefly richness, caddisfly richness, and total taxa richness each appear to increase over the nine-year monitoring period (Figure 5).
+With only a few exceptions, individual DEQ metrics were also generally similar from 2013 to 2023 at each site (Table 5; Figures 5 and 7).
+Temporal trends in individual community metrics are evident at CLKRM11, where mayfly richness, caddisfly richness, and total taxa richness each appear to increase over the ten-year monitoring period (Figure 5).
 As in 2015-2019 (but not 2013 or 2014), several metrics appeared to exhibit upstream-downstream trends in values, although these were not pronounced, and may not necessarily reflect real gradients in community conditions or composition.
-Taxa richness of caddisflies in particular, but also of stoneflies and mayflies, appears to exhibit some longitudinal gradients (Figure 5).
-These upstream-downstream trends became increasing evident in the 2015-2019 data, but as individual metric scores continue to strengthen at CLKRM11, the most apparent differences in ecological conditions now occur between the three upper sites and the two lower sites (see select metrics on Figures 5 and 7).
+Caddisflies taxa richness in particular, but stonefly and mayfly richness, appear to exhibit some longitudinal gradients, particularly between CLKRM11 and CLKRM0.5 (Figure 5).
+These upstream-downstream trends became increasing evident in the 2015-2019 data, and as individual metric scores remain robust at CLKRM11 through 2023, the most apparent differences in ecological conditions currently (as of 2023) occur between the three upriver sites and the two downriver sites (see select metrics on Figures 5 and 7).

 Table 3.
-Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2022 (source: PGE 2004).
+Supplemental metric set used to further assess the condition of macroinvertebrate communities in the Clackamas River, Oregon, fall 2023 (source: PGE 2004).